ajayrajgopal/IPLApp/README.md

 	I didn't have much experience with the framework.
 Just some very basic knowledge.
 So I thought it'd be helpful if I familiarize myself with the framework further and go through the learning curve.
 Optimize the loading time
+	All static assets are cached by the service worker in order to ensure faster load times.
+Used lighthouse to test and optimize the performance of the web app.
-	Lazy loads the content inside cards that helps in faster load times Responsive Design
+	Lazy loads the content inside cards to ensure faster load times.
+Gets data from the LocalStorage while accessing previously loaded data which reduces the number of database calls and makes it faster.
+Responsive Design
 	I have strived to follow various material design guidelines and used cards to display the metrics and charts.
 This ensures more clarity and a simple design that'll let the user focus on the content more easily irrespective of the device they are using.